Safeguarding Children & Young People

 We can only remove a child from his or her home with a court order if a judge decides there is a serious and immediate risk to the child’s safety.
 In an emergency, the police have the power to remove a child for up to 72 hours.

-Domestic violence affects children even if they are not being directly abused.
-They can develop behavioural, emotional and mental health problems as a result of witnessing domestic violence.
+Domestic abuse affects children even if they are not being directly abused.
+They can develop behavioural, emotional and mental health problems as a result of witnessing domestic abuse.

 Female genital mutilation (FGM) is a crime in this country.
 It is also a crime to take a British national or permanent resident abroad for FGM or to help someone trying to do this.